What is a Salt Water Pool?

 - Enjoy a more comfortable relaxing swimming experience.
 Soft luxurious feeling pool water makes your skin feel great and eliminates that bathed in chemical feel and smell that can ruin your perfect swimming experience.

-If you are thinking about a Salt Water Chlorinator Swimming Pool System for your next perfect swim, there are some serious considerations to weigh before you invest.
+If you are thinking about a Salt Water Chlorinator Pool System for your next perfect swim, there are some serious considerations to weigh before you invest.

 Many pool retailers, pool professionals, and builders often mention benefits of these pool systems and tend to gloss over or avoid altogether the costs, hidden expenses, and drawbacks.
 You should be fully informed and aware of common problems, potential problems, hidden costs, and the requirements to properly operate one of these systems first.